nsh87/receptormarker/README.md

 interest to most users, be sure to document them with `@keywords internal` to exclude them from the package index.
-You should explicitly [define functions to export](http://r-pkgs.had.co.nz/namespace.html#exports "Namespacing in R") to NAMESPACE with Roxygen2's `@external` tag.
+You should explicitly [define functions to export](http://r-pkgs.had.co.nz/namespace.html#exports "Namespacing in R") to NAMESPACE with Roxygen2's `@export` tag.
 Build .Rd files from Roxygen2 comments with:

 ```R
 devtools::document()